dwiddo/average-minimum-distance/README.md

 ## What's amd?

+*Average minimum distances* (AMD) and *pointwise distance distributions* (PDD) are geometry-based crystal descriptors designed to have desirable properties such as independence from choice of a unit cell and continuity under perturbations of points.

 The typical representation of a crystal as a motif and unit cell is ambiguous, because many choices of cell and motif define the same crystal.
-This package implements crystal descriptors designed to be *isometry invariants*, meaning they are always the same for any two crystals which are geometrically equivalent, independent of the unit cell and motif.
-The descriptors can be compared to give a distance which is 0 for identical crystals, and close to 0 for similar crystals (a *continuous metric*).
+This package implements descriptors which are *isometry invariants*, meaning they are always the same for any two crystals which are geometrically equivalent, independent of a choice of unit cell and motif.
+AMDs/PDDs can be compared to give a distance between crystals, which is 0 for identical crystals and close to 0 for similar crystals (a *continuous metric*).

-The *pointwise distance distribution* (PDD) is a descriptor that records the environment of each atom in the unit cell by listing distances to neighbouring atoms.
+The *pointwise distance distribution* (PDD) records the environment of each atom in a unit cell by listing distances to neighbouring atoms in order.
 Two PDDs are compared using an optimal matching algorithm ([Earth Mover's distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance)).
-Taking the average of a PDD gives a vector called the *average minimum distance* (AMD), which are simpler and faster to compare (by several orders of magnitude) but can still identify crystals with similar geometry.
-Both have a parameter k, the number of neighbouring atoms considered for each atom in the unit cell.
+Taking the average of a PDD gives a vector called the *average minimum distance* (AMD), which are simpler and faster to compare but still identify crystals with similar geometry.
+Both have one parameter k, equal to the number of neighbouring atoms considered for each atom in the unit cell.

 ## Getting started